a1v0/advent-of-code-2023/README.md

 <!-- ❌⭐ emojis to copy/paste -->

+## Environment variables

+### `INPUT_PATH`

+This is probably just my inexperience in C#, but I can't seem to find a simple way to access the solution's base folder at runtime.

+This means that my `AOCUtils.GetRawInput` method can't work with a relative path to the input file. xUnit is looking for a folder called `advent-of-code-2023/AdventOfCode2023.Tests/bin/Debug/net7.0/AdventOfCode2023/inputs/`.
+Instead of jamming the path full of `../../../`, I thought I would set an environment variable of `INPUT_PATH`.
+This stores the full path to the `inputs` folder.

 ## Unit testing with xUnit

 Each day has its own test file and each test within that day has a trait of `dp` (day/part) of `x,y`, where `x` is the day and `y` is the part.